AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 In that case, you need to unstall the following CLIs

     - AZ CLI
     - Kubernetes CLI
     - Helm CLI
     - MySQL client ( or GUI tool )
     - Postgres client ( or GUI tool )

-Yoou also need a text editor of your choice.
+You also need a text editor of your choice.
 Azure Cloud Shell has both VS Code, vim, nano - or you can use your own editor if running from your computer.

 ## Description